Collatz conjecture: Iterating on real or complex numbers

 is an interpolation of the Collatz map to the complex plane.
 The reason for adding the extra term is to make all integers critical points of $f$.
 With this, they show that no integer is in a Baker domain, which implies that any integer is either eventually periodic or belongs to a wandering domain.
 They conjectured that the latter is not the case, which would make all integer orbits finite.

 A Collatz fractal centered at the origin, with real parts from –5 to 5.

 Most of the points have orbits that diverge to infinity.
-Coloring these points based on how fast they diverge produces the image on the left, for $h(z) \triangleq 0$.
+Coloring these points based on how fast they diverge produces the image on the left, for $h(z) = 0$.
 The inner black regions and the outer region are the Fatou components, and the boundary between them is the Julia set of $f$, which forms a fractal pattern, sometimes called a "Collatz fractal".

 Julia set of the exponential interpolation.

 There are many other ways to define a complex interpolating function, such as using the complex exponential instead of sine and cosine: